-After I had been foiled and washed she started snipping.
-I made sure to reiterate that I wanted it just barely above my shoulders and she leaned my head down gently as if to say, “Let me do my job.”
+After I have been foiled and washed, she starts snipping.
+I make sure to reiterate that I want it just barely above my shoulders, and she leans my head down gently as if to say, “Let me do my job.”

-When she was done and my hair had been blown dry, she turned the chair around just like they do in the movies.
-What I saw surprised me.
-I loved it, truly and honestly.
-My strands were brighter and my layers were gone, along with my split ends.
-The cut was slightly longer in the front so that it framed my face but didn’t go so far as to scream Rihanna.
-It was just enough and exactly what I wanted.
+When she is done and my hair has been blown dry, she turns the chair around just like they do in the movies, and I let out a small gasp.
+I love it, truly and honestly.
+My strands are brighter and my layers are gone, along with my split ends.
+The cut is slightly longer in the front so that it frames my face but doesn’t go so far as to scream Rihanna.
+It is just enough and exactly what I wanted.

-When I pulled into the driveway later that afternoon, my hair five inches shorter and two shades blonder, my mother leaned her head down to look at me over her reading glasses and crinkled her forehead as if she had smelled something funny.
+When I pull into the driveway later that afternoon, my hair five inches shorter and two shades blonder, my mother leans her head down to look at me over her reading glasses and crinkles her forehead as if she had smells something funny.

-“Well that’s different,” she said.
-She spent the rest of the night mumbling quietly to herself about how I had ruined the life she was vicariously living through me and my extra five inches.
+“Well that’s different,” she says.
+She spends the rest of the night mumbling quietly to herself about how I have ruined the life she was vicariously living through me and my extra five inches.

-Truthfully, It didn’t matter what my boyfriend said or what looks my mother gave me.
-He smiled and kissed me, bob and all.
-My mom got over it and a couple months later had her hair chopped to her ears by the same hairstylist.
-She looks like a rockstar, by the way.
-I was angry at myself for not trying the cut sooner.
-I kept my bob for a year before deciding to grow it back out again.
-Once more I’m ready for something different.
+Later that night, my boyfriend smiles and kisses me, bob and all.
+And a few months later, my mom has her own hair chopped to her ears by the same hairstylist.
+I go on to keep my bob for a year before deciding to grow it back out again, when once more, I’m ready for something different.
 Coco Chanel once said, “A woman who cuts her hair is about to change her life.”
-That was true for me.
-Six months after I cut my hair, I left the States to spend four months in Europe.
+This holds true for me; six months after I cut my hair, I leave the U.S. to spend four months in Europe.

-It doesn’t help that our society idolizes women with long flowing hair.
-I googled ‘Sports Illustrated models with bobs’ and the search engine results tried to tell me I had misspelled boobs.
-What’s worse is we teach that idolization to little girls.
+Our society idolizes women with long, flowing hair.
+I googled “Sports Illustrated models with bobs,” and the search engine results tried to tell me I had misspelled “boobs.”
+What’s worse is that we teach that idolization to little girls.
 When I was growing up, the only Barbie I had with a bob was Ken.

-Tomorrow, a month or even a year from now, when you’re sitting at the salon, holding the carefully chosen photo of your desired haircut, and the magazines start laughing at you, flip them over.
+The lesson is this: tomorrow, a month, or even a year from now, when you’re sitting at the salon holding the carefully chosen photo of your desired haircut and the magazines start laughing at you, flip them over.
 When your hairstylist calls you to her chair, trust her.
-Trust that she knows how to translate her clients needs.
+Trust that she knows how to translate her client’s needs.
 Trust yourself and your vision of what beautiful hair looks like.
 Don’t run from the chair.
-Sit down and let your hairstylist do her job.
+Sit down, and let your hairstylist do her job.